The importance of medical competency for healthcare workers

-Medical competency is a complicated word with many meanings in different settings, but in the world of healthcare must train its staff.
+Medical competency is a complicated word with many meanings in different settings.
+Any care-based environment in the world of healthcare must train its staff.
 This training should focus on competently applying and using medical techniques, as well as highly specific medical skills.
 To avoid dangers, continuous learning, and development are essential for healthcare workers to attain and maintain optimal competency.

 This applies to all staff with person-to-person contact, rather than those just explicitly trained in nursing or medical professions.
-As a role that often works directly with many different types of vulnerable people, there are many instances in which this training is a must to ensure competent care and safety for the individuals involved.
+Working directly with vulnerable people, this role requires training in many instances.
+This training is a must to ensure competent care and safety for the individuals involved.

 Things go wrong

-When working with any types of people in a care situation, things can – and do – go wrong.
+When working with any type of people in a care situation, things can – and do – go wrong.

 Training your staff to be competent in many forms of medical situations, such as peg feeding training or catheterisation training, can ensure that in cases where something does happen, they are equipped to act and able to help that person to the best of their ability.

-By learning and developing the skills to perform medical functions correctly, you can provide better care to your patients, support and a quick resolution should something unexpected occur, whether it’s a simple medical error or a trip or fall.
+By learning and developing the skills to perform medical functions correctly, you can provide better care to your patients.
+You can also offer support.
+A quick resolution should something unexpected occur, whether it’s a simple medical error or a trip or fall.

 Many care providers or healthcare employees must have confidence in medical skills and the ability to perform under pressure.
-Training in these skills can help to accomplish that.
+Training in these skills can help them accomplish that.

-In this way, these skills can provide the ideal way to reduce the number of incidents or problems that may occur in the average shift.
+These skills can provide the ideal way to minimize incidents or problems that may occur in the average shift.
 This can lead to a safer and more efficient workplace environment for both patients and healthcare providers.

 Working in healthcare is often as hectic and busy as it is rewarding.

-Training more staff on essential medical procedures or potential situations can provide a buffer when it comes to providing excellent quality care, and ensuring that each person is tended to as swiftly as possible.
+More staff trained on medical procedures ensures excellent quality care.
+Training on potential situations can create a buffer.
+It also ensures that each person is tended to as swiftly as possible.

-Being able to schedule shifts more freely, rather than around a small amount of medically competent staff, also ensures you’re better staffed at all times, and ready to deal with any situation due to the ensuring.
+Being able to schedule shifts more freely is a benefit of having a larger number of medically competent staff.
+The healthcare facility is better staffed at all times and ready to deal with any situation due to the ensuring.

 Many healthcare facilities and businesses opt to hire externally when it comes to employees with certain medical skills, or even use agency workers as a way to meet that need.

-However, these methods don’t guarantee the quality of work you need, the level of competency you expect or if that person is a right fit for your working environment.
+However, these methods cannot guarantee the quality of work you need or the level of competency you expect.
+Additionally, they cannot determine if the person is the right fit for your working environment.

 As most people who work in the industry know, your communicative and empathetic skills can be just as crucial in many care-based roles as your physical capabilities.